Sharon and Ozzy Osbourne Look Back On ’35 Crazy And Wonderful Years’ With New Commitment [Opinion]

 Ozzy surprised Sharon Osbourne on the Talk, by bringing her flowers and a new wedding band with huge diamonds.
 Still the romantic, Ozzy says Sharon means “everything” to him.

-Ozzy Osbourne now 68-years-old is facing a different world than the one in which Black Sabbath made their debut.
+Ozzy Osbourne, now 68-years-old, is facing a different world than the one in which Black Sabbath made their debut.
 A lot has changed since the 1970s.
 One thing that hasn’t changed though is Ozzy’s love for Sharon, and her love for him.
 The two exchanged romantic tweets on their anniversary.

 Thank you Ozzy for 35 crazy & wonderful years.
 You carry my heart in yours, and it’s getting older and needs protecting.
 Happy Anniviversary pic.twitter.com/lVJQwx1YjH